 The American Historical Association website has two excellent resources for students who want information about history-related careers.
-For more information about opportunities for students who graduate with an undergraduate history major, go to http://www.historians.org/pubs/Free/careers/Index.htm.
+One is for students who graduate with an undergraduate history major and want to go directly into the work world. http://www.historians.org/pubs/Free/careers/Index.htm.

 The second is for students who intend to pursue graduate studies in history in order to engage in more specialized history-related careers http://www.historians.org/pubs/careers/index.htm

 For more specific information about career preparation and job prospects in history-related careers, click on any of the following categories from the U.S. Bureau of Labor Statistics: